-On July 12, Governor Gavin Newsom signed AB 453, a bill authored by Assemblymember Ed Chau (District 49) introduced AB 453, which will require Emergency Medical Technicians (EMTs) to receive training on how to effectively communicate with a person living with dementia and how to engage family caregivers when responding to a medical emergency.
-Alzheimer’s Los Angeles, Alzheimer’s Orange County, and Alzheimer’s San Diego are co-sponsors of this legislation.
-Read our one-pager here.
+On July 12, Governor Gavin Newsom signed AB 453, a bill authored by Assemblymember Ed Chau (District 49).
+Thanks to this legislation, Emergency Medical Technicians (EMTs) will now receive training on how to effectively communicate with a person living with dementia and how to engage family caregivers when responding to a medical emergency.
+Alzheimer’s Los Angeles, Alzheimer’s Orange County, and Alzheimer’s San Diego are proud to be co-sponsors of this legislation.

 We thank Assemblymember Chau for taking this step to make sure our emergency medical system is more prepared to serve our families.